bfiroozfard/Flask_SQLAlchmey-Surf-Up/README.md

 # Flask-SQLAlchmey

-## step 1:Climate Analysis and Exploration by  connection to mysql database using python Sql Alchemy and then analysing data using  Sql alchmey tools.
+## step 1:Climate Analysis and Exploration by  connecting to mysql database using python Sql Alchemy and then analysing data using  Sql alchmey tools in pandas .

 ## Step 2 : making a Climate App using Flask in Python